 Assuming the frame was designed and built right, cheap high-tension steel tubing is just as capable as fancier alloys, but heavier.
 Lightweight alloy steel tubing (often branded — Reynolds, Ishiwata, Tange, Columbus, True Temper, Valite, etc...) is lighter for the weight it carries and therefore more expensive.
 But seriously, how light do you need your bike to be?
 A heavy bike weighs 40 lbs and a light one is 25?
 Big deal.
 Our cargobikes need 2 people to lift them and we roll just fine with up to 400-500 lbs aboard.
 Once you are going it just doesn’t matter.
 In flat Chicago anyway.
 The other stuff is more important than the weight of the bike.

 - Wheels, chosen wisely, can save you trouble.
-This, especially the back wheel, may be the best place to invest in quality parts if you need an especially durable bike.
+This, especially the back wheel, is the best place to invest in quality parts if you need an especially durable bike.
 When a tire hits a bump, the air inside absorbs the shock and prevents the metal wheel rim from hitting the road or curb.
 So put a lot of air between the street and your wheel.
 Get wide rims with wide tires and keep them filled to the right pressure to prevent pinch flats.
 Common wide bike wheels should be fine up to about 350 lbs, if they have double walled rims and good quality.
 Like good wide mountain bike wheels, for example.
 Above that weight, spokes can ping and break a lot.
 If it happens it means that you should look into new, stronger wheels (properly tensioned, maybe with a bigger number of spokes) or at least stronger spokes.
+We have 12 gauge spokes on our cargo bike.
 Rims can also bend, though less often.
 Tandem components, made for high end bicycles built for two, are good options here.

 - If you are choosing/building your own wheels, talk to a good wheelbuilder about your needs.
 (Ask at your local bike shop or read Peter White’s site about wheels, tandem components and more high end products) Sun Rhyno Lite and Velocity Dyad and DT Swiss TK540 rims are double walled, strong, and available and keep getting mentioned by people I ask, though there are many other options.
 Our cargo bikes use double wall heavy duty aluminum Rigida rims.
 Smaller wheel sizes are somewhat stronger.
 Remember to choose a rim that will hold wide tires well.
 Consider building your wheel up with as many spokes as sensible.
 Wheels can be made with 40 or even 48 spokes instead of the usual 36 or racing bike 32, and you can choose thick gauge ones if necessary.
 You need more spokes in back than in front, like Raleigh used to use, but most bikes these days have 36 front and back.
 Go for stainless spokes if you can so the wheel stays shiny and new.
 Use tandem hub components if you need both particularly high weight bearing capacity and high performance: not cheap but extra heavy duty and often top quality, and you only want to do this once.
 And how about a dynamo or internal hub gear?
 Used on cargo bikes, these should hold up.
 You can’t break a pricey Rohloff hub, but a cheap Sturmey Archer AW 3-speed is nearly indestructible too.
 Even if you are planning a touring or racing bike, think about wider than usual rims and tires.
 Bicycle Quarterly, the magazine for touring bike obsessive-compulsives, has had a bunch of articles about the superiority of wide relatively low pressure tires that might add to your decision making.
 The BQ founder, Jan Heine, notes on his blog that "on real roads, wider tires are faster, period".